Main content starts here, tab to start navigating

 From 2015 – 2016, he worked with Chef Ichimura at Ichimura, the sushi counter within David Bouley’s Brushstroke.
 It was there, with Chef Ichimura, that Chef Mitsu feels he truly mastered the craft of making sushi.
 In 2016 he returned to Jewel Bako, now more experienced and ready to step into the role of Executive Chef.
 After 5 years at the renowned restaurant – which earned a Michelin star during his tenure – Chef Mitsu comes to lead Omakase Room in the West Village.
 He looks forward to warmly welcoming all of his guests and offering them a highly special omakase experience.

-Executive Chef Isao Yamada
+Executive Chef Shin Yamaoka

 a man wearing glasses